adriancorrendo/metrica/cran-comments.md

 * This is a minor update fixing bugs of the package v2.0.0.

-## Maintainer's comments on NOTES:
+## Maintainer's comments on NOTES (1):

-i - Problems with news in 'NEWS.md':
-  Cannot extract version info from the following section titles:
-    Previous versions

-This note appeared using the devtools::check_win_devel (https://win-builder.r-project.org/oz5AIah7zsc4/).
-However, it does not affect the identification of the current version of the package (v2.0.1).
-The section "Previous version" contains comments to allow users to see the package progress over time.
-Moreover, I did not find errors on the version numbers of precedent versions.

-ii - Found the following files/directories:
+i - Found the following files/directories:
     'lastMiKTeXException'

-This note only appeared for the rhub::Windows Server 2022, R-devel, and does not seem to mean a problem.
+This note only appeared for the rhub::Windows Server 2022, R-devel, and does not seem to represent a problem.

 #########################################################################

 ## 1. Local R CMD (--as-cran = TRUE) check results ───────── metrica 2.0.1 ────
-Duration: 1m 7.3s
+Duration: 1m 6.2s

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔